 The statues were judged by vote online (Van Gogh won!)
 All 25 horses traveled around the state of Arizona for display at resorts, galleries, exhibitions, The Randy Johnson Invitational Golf Tournament, International Arabian Horse Show (Scottsdale, AZ), Arizona State Fair, Tostito’s Fiesta Bowl Parade and the largest horse parade in the world, Parada Del Sol, in Scottsdale, AZ.

-Click on the Gallery to view entire images
+Click on the Gallery below to view images

 Arizona Epilepsy Foundation Directors at the National Epilepsy Foundation Conference